What is Order Management?

 - Distributed order management (DOM) to route orders to the best fulfillment center based on location, cost, and availability

-For businesses with multiple warehouses or fulfillment centers, intelligent order routing ensures that the order is processed from the most efficient location, reducing shipping costs and delivery time.
+For businesses running multiple warehouses or fulfillment centers, intelligent order routing processes each order from the most efficient location, which reduces shipping costs and delivery time.

 Order Fulfillment and Shipping

-Once an order is confirmed, the fulfillment process begins.
+Once an order is confirmed, fulfillment begins.
 This step includes:

-- Picking and packing products from inventory using barcode scanning and RFID technology
+- Picking and packing products using barcode scanning and RFID technology

 - Generating and printing shipping labels with tracking numbers

-- Coordinating with logistics providers for timely shipping
+- Coordinating with logistics providers for on-time shipping

-Businesses can offer multiple shipping options, including standard, express, and same-day delivery, depending on customer preferences.
-Real-time tracking updates keep customers informed about their order status.
+Businesses can offer multiple shipping options, including standard, express, and same-day delivery, depending on customer preference.
+Real-time tracking updates keep customers informed about order status, which feeds directly into delivery performance measures like DIFOT and OTIF.

 Returns and Post-Sale Support

 A well-structured order management system also handles returns, refunds, and exchanges.
-Businesses must provide a smooth returns process to enhance customer satisfaction.
+A smooth returns process protects customer satisfaction.
 This includes:

-- Self-service return portals where customers can generate return labels
+- Self-service return portals where customers generate return labels

 - Automated refund and exchange processing to reduce delays